dougdyson/form-wizard/docs/notes.md

 # Welcome to FormWizard!
-This project demonstrates basic React form handling, including UI and rudimentary business rule validation, and displays progress and status of the user's current business rule complicance status.
+This project demonstrates basic form handling in React, including a styled UI and field validation.

-The current focus of this project is form handling and so will stub out auth/login and database server for a later time.
+The current focus of this project is frontend and so will stub out backend services for a later time.

 ## Scope
 - create account